magento/pwa-studio/docker/README.md

 If service workers are enabled during development, then service worker caching will affect the hot reloading and will require a manual refresh after the cached assets have fully reloaded.

-In order to avoid manual page refreshing and have hot reloading work as expected with service workers, it is recommended for developers to click the `Update on reload` checkbox in the `Service Workers` panel in Chrome developer tools.
+In order to avoid manual page refreshing and have hot reloading work as expected with service workers enabled, it is recommended for developers to click the `Update on reload` checkbox in the `Service Workers` panel in Chrome developer tools.
 This feature in Chrome is helpful when developing with service workers because it ensures that the service worker is updated on every page reload and you will see changes immediately, avoiding the service worker cache.

 For more details check out the [dev tools docs](https://bit.ly/2tTGWc0).